 By coincidence, Toshiaki Yoshida opened a Shorinji kempo branch in Bournemouth in the same year.
 Russell Jenkins and Peter Moore joined the Bournemouth branch almost from the outset, and went on to establish a strong base for Shorinji kempo in Hampshire and Dorset.

-By yet further coincidence, Benny Wang established a Shorinji kempo dojo at Glasgow University in 1974.
+Benny Wang established a Shorinji kempo dojo at Glasgow University in the mid-1970s.
 We have very little detail about this part of our history, and would be very grateful if anyone could help to fill it in.

-These branches sprung up in the same year, in different parts of the United Kingdom.
-In the following year a further base was established at Oxford University by Hiroshi Takahashi.
+A further base was established at Oxford University around 1980, by Hiroshi Takahashi.
 Mr Takahashi went on to have a career in the Japanese diplomatic service, and in 2005 hosted a BSKF visit to Uzbekistan.
 More of that later.
 The Oxford University branch was continued by Masaaki Maehara and Chris Lloyd.

 The early British branches convened a "British Shorinji Kempo Convention" in 1975, and by the following year the "British Shorinji Kempo Association" (BSKA) was formed.
 In the same year, in the midst of a martial arts craze, the BSKA was represented on the British Martial Arts Council by Jon von Hoff.